 religion, and social movements together by examining how religious institutions

-often provide the setting within which new ethnics confront the racialization
+and organizations often provide the setting within which new ethnics confront

-have received postdoctoral fellowships and grants from the National Science Foundation,
+fellowships and grants from the National Science Foundation, The Woodrow Wilson

-the Woodrow Wilson International Center, the Carnegie Corporation, the Society
+International Center, the Carnegie Corporation, the Society for the Scientific

-for the Scientific Study of Religion, the Pew Charitable Trusts, the Center for
+Study of Religion, the Pew Charitable Trusts, the Center for the Study of

-the Study of Religion at Princeton University, the American Institute of Indian
+Religion at Princeton University, the American Institute of Indian Studies, the

-Studies, the Louisville Institute, and the New Ethnic and Immigrant
+Louisville Institute, and the New Ethnic and Immigrant Congregations Project.

-Congregations Project.
-My research has been recognized with two national book
+My work has been recognized with a Contribution to the Field award, two

 2009 Honorable Mention, Sociology of Religion section, American Sociological Association